JeremyPansier/JavaEE_website/README.md

 ## Acknowledgments

-* Special thanks to my brother [Gwenall Pansier](https://github.com/Gwenall "Gwenall's profile on GitHub") who helped me from my early days as developer.
+* Special thanks to my brother [Gwenall Pansier](https://github.com/Gwenall "Gwenall's profile on GitHub") who helped me from my early days as a developer.
 * Thanks to Thomas Gros, the trainer who teached me basics in JavaEE.
 * Thanks to Pascal Cunin, my schoolmate, with whom I started this project.